 The pumps and nozzles are not very loud at all, and do not typically disturb anyone's sleep.
+Much quieter than a fan, for example.
 Conversations can be held at a normal volume.

 2) How many nozzles hook up to each pump?

-The 6800 pump can support 4-6 nozzles while the 8800 pump can support 10-12 nozzles and maintain a adequate pressure.
+Our special select upgraded Aquatec 8800 pump model can support 10-12 nozzles and maintain adequate pressure.
 When too many or too few nozzles are used, pressure can be too high and water droplets are created that are outside the "sweet spot" demonstrated by Richard Stoner and the NASA studies.
 It should be noted that the pumps can support far more nozzles (up to about 24) if the "sweet spot" is not a concern in your particular system.

 3) What pressure does each pump run at?

-Each is rated to 160PSI. operating pressure.
-The difference between pumps is that the 8800 has greater flow rate than the 6800, which allows for more nozzles to be used.
+Our special select upgraded Aquatec 8800 pump model is rated to 160PSI operating pressure.
 Adding nozzles will decrease pressure and increase droplet size.
-By running the correct number of nozzles, the pressure from your pump should be 80-200PSI.
+By running the correct number of nozzles (1-12), the pressure from your pump should be 80-160PSI.

 4) I'm interested in growing with one of your systems, but it seems intimidating.
 Do you have an example or diagram of using your DIY kits?

 Our systems are really pretty simple.
-We have an example in our user manual.
+We have an example below.
 This example should illustrate the general concept that our system uses, and you should be able to apply this concept however you want.
 The pump will pull water from a reservoir, through a filter, and then into the pump.
 The water is then pushed over a closed loop of nozzles at a high pressure to create a misting system.

 When using the pumps with adequate number of nozzles, the resulting water droplets end up in between 30-80 microns in diameter.
 This is the "sweet spot" size described by Richard Stoner and NASA that gives high pressure aeroponics it's significant advantages over other methods of growing.
-Learn more on multiponics.com.
+Learn more in our website's "Learn" section.

 7) How do I clean the equipment?